oliverpalonkorp/auproximity-test/README.md

 - In production, the webui should be served from the same origin as the server.
 The server should also have an ssl reverse proxy in front of it, like nginx, or on a PaaS like Heroku.

-> Note: The `heroku-postbuild` script is for Heroku deployment only.
-> Do NOT use it for development or production testing, as it WILL break.

 ## Selfhosting - Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)